How does the heart work?

 Atrial fibrillation is a chronic condition, and patients with the ailment often find that they cannot do as much physical activity as those with normal heart rhythm.

-- Heart failure Heart failure is caused by the weakening of the heart muscle, and results in fatigue, swelling and breathlessness.
-AF can cause heart failure by making the heart beat at a faster rate for too long.
+Heart failure is caused by the weakening of the heart muscle and results in fatigue, swelling and breathlessness.
+AF can cause heart failure by making the heartbeat at a faster rate for too long.
 A catheter heart ablation procedure can help to restore a healthy heart rhythm.

 - High blood pressure